The first step of Do-It-Yourself !

 - Research: This is the first most and more important for the derivatives market.
 The techniques are different from those of the stock market.
 For instance, you may wish you buy stocks that are liable to ascend later on.
 Then, you buy a transaction.
 This would require you to go into a sell transaction in derivatives market.

-- for the requisite margin amount: Stock market rules oblige you to always keep up your margin amount.
+- Always keep the requisite margin amount: Stock market rules oblige you to always keep up your margin amount.
 You can’t withdraw this amount from your trading account anytime until the trade is well-settled.
 Also, the margin amount may vary as the price changes.
 So, we recommend you to keep the additional amount in your account.

 - Conduct the transaction through your trading account: You will need to first ensure that your account allows you to trade in the derivatives market.
 If not, counsel your broker and get the required services to be initiated.
 When you do this, you can submit an order either online or on the phone with your broker.
 Select your stocks and their contract basics amount you have, the margin requirements, the price of the basic shares, and the price of the contracts.
 You need to pay a little amount of money to buy the contract.
 You have to hold up until the contract is scheduled to expiry to settle the trade.
 You can pay the whole amount or you can entre in opposing trade.
 For example, you put a “buy trade” for Infosys futures at Rs 3,000 a week prior to expiry.
 If you leave the trade before, you can put a ‘sell trade’ future contract.
 On the off chance that this amount is higher than Rs 3,000, you can get profit otherwise, it may end up with loss.